ok97465/spyder_okvim/README.md

 ## Fuzzy path finder

 Press Ctrl+p to open the fuzzy path finder.
+Spyder uses the same shortcut as a global command, so you may need to reassign Spyder's default Ctrl+p binding to use this feature.
 Use ^p, ^n, ^f, ^b, ^u, and ^d to navigate the list.

 ![fuzzy path finder](https://github.com/ok97465/spyder_okvim/raw/main/doc/path_finder.gif)